Accounting

 - Supply Chain Management (SCM) refers to the coordination of processes across a supply chain to effectively manage the flow of materials, services, and information to satisfy customer demand.
 Our SCM minor follows the Supply Chain Operations Reference (SCOR) model focusing on the Make-Source-Deliver processes of supply chains.
 The four required courses of the minor support the SCOR model.

-- The Supply Chain Management minor is restricted to Operations Management majors only.
+- The Supply Chain Management minor is recommended for Operations Management majors.

 Entrepreneurship